rajkumarananthu/workspace/GATE/notes/database_management_systems.md

   - Time stamp based protocol ensures:-
     - Conflict serializable
     - Deadlock free(allowing ROLL BACK)
   - Note: Have a lot of overhead in maintaining the time stamps.
+Sometimes lead to Cascaded ROLL BACKs.
   - Most widely used protocol.

 -------------------------------------------------------------------------------